DeltaLima/nanodesk/README.md

 This is for a VM where you need a basic graphical environment or for an old computer with less resources.

+## The Operating System

+Actual nanodesk uses **Debian 12 bookworm** as base.
+It comes with following programs preinstalled by default

+- JWM Window Manager
+- Falkon Web browser
+- PCManFM Filemanager
+- Connman Network Manager
+- X File Explorer Suite
+- qpdfview PDF and Image Viewer
+- GParted Partition Manager
+- Synaptic Package Manager
+- LXTerminal Terminal Emulator

+See [Customize nanodesk](#customize-nanodesk) to learn more about how to add your own packages and so on.

 ## Screenshots